rctay/timing-and-estimation-plugin/README.md

 Summary
 -------

-At the time of writing, the TaE maintainer, Russ, has been very positive about this widget and is working to include it in the main TaE repo/distribution.
+The TaE maintainer, Russ, has been very positive about this widget.
+At the time of writing, he is working to include it in the main TaE repo/distribution.

 In the meantime, you can get this in two ways: